awsdocs/amazon-athena-user-guide/doc_source/csv-serde.md

 + For columns specified with the `timestamp` data type in your `CREATE TABLE` statement, recognizes `TIMESTAMP` data if it is specified in the UNIX numeric format in milliseconds, such as `1579059880000`\.
   + The OpenCSVSerDe does not support `TIMESTAMP` in the JDBC\-compliant `java.sql.Timestamp` format, such as `"YYYY-MM-DD HH:MM:SS.fffffffff"` \(9 decimal place precision\)\.
 + For columns specified with the `DATE` data type in your `CREATE TABLE` statement, recognizes values as dates if the values represent the number of days that elapsed since January 1, 1970\.
 For example, the value `18276` in a column with the `date` data type renders as `2020-01-15` when queried\.
 In this UNIX format, each day is considered to have 86,400 seconds\.
   + The OpenCSVSerDe does not support `DATE` in any other format directly\.
 To process timestamp data in other formats, you can define the column as `string` and then use time conversion functions to return the desired results in your `SELECT` query\.
-For more information, see the article [When I query a table in Amazon Athena, the TIMESTAMP result is empty](https://aws.amazon.com/premiumsupport/knowledge-center/query-table-athena-timestamp-empty/) in the [AWS Knowledge Center](https://aws.amazon.com/premiumsupport/knowledge-center/)\.
+For more information, see the article [When I query a table in Amazon Athena, the TIMESTAMP result is empty](https://aws.amazon.com/premiumsupport/knowledge-center/query-table-athena-timestamp-empty/) in the [AWS knowledge center](https://aws.amazon.com/premiumsupport/knowledge-center/)\.
 + To further convert columns to the desired type in a table, you can [create a view](views.md) over the table and use `CAST` to convert to the desired type\.

 **Example: Using the TIMESTAMP type and DATE type specified in the UNIX numeric format\.**